Just William (radio series)

 Just William is a 1990s BBC Radio series based on the Just William series of books by Richmal Crompton.
-They are produced by Pete Atkin and read by Martin Jarvis and have become one of the most well-known adaptations of the books.
-The series has been released on cassette and CD.
+The series is read by Martin Jarvis and has become one of the most well-known adaptations of the books.
+Produced by Pete Atkin, the series has been released on cassette and CD.
 Beginning in 2000, the theme music for the series has been the piano piece "Won't You Be My Ginger?" by pianist/composer, Richard Dworsky.

 Releases

 There are six full unabridged recordings of the original books.
 They have a total duration of 28 hours 30 minutes, and cover 61 stories: